ua-snap/zonal_stats/zonal_stats.md

 Scale factors will end up being between 1 and 15, and should probably be rounded up before use in interpolation.

-For a dataset with bounding box the size of a HUC-8, interpolation using the nearest neighbor method should not be computationally expensive, even if we are "oversampling" beyond what is necessary.
+For a dataset with bounding box the size of a HUC-8, interpolation using the nearest neighbor method should not be computationally expensive, even if our function leads to "oversampling" beyond what is necessary.
 It's important to note that only subsets of the coverage (data fetched using a bounding box) will be interpolated - not the entire dataset! - but performance may decrease if we request zonal stats for very large polygon + fine resolution dataset combination.
 More testing will be needed to see if this resampling methodology breaks down under those extreme cases.

+## Phase 2 Experimental Dataset

+TBD